BakangMonei/MyReadMeFile/README.md

 ## 🗃️ Database Expertise

 ### Database Management Systems
-- **Relational Databases**: Proficient in MySQL, PostgreSQL, SQLite, and Firebase for designing, implementing, and managing relational database systems, ensuring efficient data storage and retrieval.
+- **Relational Databases**: Proficient in MySQL, PostgreSQL, and SQLite for designing, implementing, and managing relational database systems, ensuring efficient data storage and retrieval.
-- **NoSQL Databases**: Experienced in NoSQL databases like MongoDB, proficient in designing flexible and scalable database structures for diverse data needs.
+- **NoSQL Databases**: Experienced in NoSQL databases like MongoDB, and Firebase, proficient in designing flexible and scalable database structures for diverse data needs.

 ### Database Administration and Optimization
 - **Database Administration**: Skilled in performing database administration tasks, including schema design, query optimization, performance tuning, backup and recovery, and ensuring data integrity and security.